gprender/projects/README.md

 # projects
-A collection of interesting programming solutions I've written either in school or on my own time
+A collection of interesting programming projects I've written in school or on my own time